utkarsh-ls/You-ll-WIN/scenes/act1.md

 `hong({mouth:"0_neutral", eyes:"0_annoyed"})`

-h: Oh good, my wolf's back.
-Faaaaantastic.
+h: Oh no , He is back.
+Greaaaat!!!

 `hong({eyes:"0_neutral"})`

-n: YOUR JOB IS TO PROTECT YOUR HUMAN FROM *DANGER*
+n: As you can see, he is streessed, you job is to cheer hi m up.

 `bb({eyes:"look", mouth:"small_lock"})`

-n: IN FACT, THAT SANDWICH IS PUTTING THEM IN *DANGER* RIGHT NOW
+n: IN FACT, He is wasting too much time, thats why his rank is decreased to 721, He should study more than 8 hours.

-n: QUICK, WARN THEM!
+n: QUICK, WARN HIM!

 ```
 sfx("squeak");